tatsuya/tatsuyaoiw.github.io/about.md

 I joined [Rakuten](http://global.rakuten.com/corp/) in 2010 after graduating from [Shizuoka University](https://www.shizuoka.ac.jp/english/subject/index.html).
 At Rakuten, I mainly work on things related to search and DevOps, including deployment automation for large scale e-commerce search engine (200 million docs on 1000+ nodes), and tools development for relevancy tuning.

 Besides work, I translated a book [ElasticSearch Server](https://www.packtpub.com/big-data-and-business-intelligence/elasticsearch-server) from English to Japanese.
-Not it is available as a [Japanese edition](http://ascii.asciimw.jp/books/books/detail/978-4-04-866202-4.shtml).
+Now it is available as a [Japanese edition](http://ascii.asciimw.jp/books/books/detail/978-4-04-866202-4.shtml).

 I like building things that are clean, easy to use, and easy to integrate with others.